 The general response to this question is a list of blockchain features such as, it’s a decentralized distributed ledger, it is secure, immutable, permission-less, or trust-less.
 All of these things are true, but they are features that come from blockchain, not benefits.
 More than anything, people seem to know that blockchain is generating a lot of interest and lots of money and they don’t want to miss-out.

-Ultimately, blockchain will disrupt the financial services market because of its impact in three fundamental areas:
+Ultimately, blockchain is disrupting the financial services market because of its impact in three fundamental areas:

 - Speed in which capital is exchanged;